 • Pull or build required Docker images

-• Start all containers in development mode
+• Start all containers in development mode with embedded configuration

 • Display access information